Creatures Of Terror

 These Creatures of Terror (aka the Silicates) come in a small (approximately 5"x5"x2") cardboard box with a picture of the product on the lid and brief assembly instructions on the side.
 The figures rest in a styrofoam tray.

 The creatures themselves are just these big green blobs that would slither along the ground and attack with their long tentacles.
 On these figures, the tentacles are flexible and need to be attached, but a small dab of super glue will take care of that.
 Each piece comes pre-painted.
 The biggest one (without the tentacle) is a bit shy of 3" in length while the two smaller ones are less than 2" long (not including the tentacles).

-One thing that may seem minor, but that impressed me, is that the two little Silicates are actually unique sculpts.
+One thing that may seem minor, but what impressed me, is that the two little Silicates are actually unique sculpts.
 You don't really notice it in pictures, but to see them in person confirms it.
-When I ordered them, I fully expected the same sculpt on both would be used as a cost cutting measure so I was pleasantly surprised to see they they made the extra effort to make them distinguishable from one another, in a way besides just having a differently shape tentacle.
+When I ordered them, I fully expected the same sculpt on both would be used as a cost-cutting measure so I was pleasantly surprised to see they made the extra effort to make them distinguishable from one another, in a way besides just having a different shape tentacle.